andrew/ultimate-awesome/README.md

 - [awesome-cohost](https://github.com/ineffyble/awesome-cohost) - An awesome list for cohost!.
 - [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
 - [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
+- [awesome-all-you-need-papers](https://github.com/kentonishi/awesome-all-you-need-papers) - A list of all "all you need" papers.
+Updated daily using the arXiv API.
 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
+- [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-cloud-sec](https://github.com/RyanJarv/awesome-cloud-sec) - Awesome list for cloud security related projects.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
 - [awesome-Federated-Learning](https://github.com/ChanChiChoi/awesome-Federated-Learning) - Federated-learning.